Katie Hopkins’ Sweden Visit: Swedish Women Beg To Be Heard In The Midst Of Uncontrollable Migrant Crime [Opinion]

 Breitbart, you know, the news outlet that AppNexus decided to forbid from using their advertising technology because of “hate speech.”
 I’ve got news for the people of AppNexus: just because Breitbart isn’t afraid to report uncomfortable truths doesn’t make them promoters of hate speech.
 If it’s their opinion pieces you’re bothered by, different opinions don’t constitute “hate speech” either.

-Although Hopkins says President Trump’s Sweden comment wasn’t what drove her to the Scandinavian country, she’s points out how the comment coincided with a Swedish society on the brink of disaster.
+Although Hopkins says President Trump’s Sweden comment wasn’t what drove her to the Scandinavian country, she points out how the comment coincided with a Swedish society on the brink of disaster.

 “He provided the touch-paper to the explosive mixture of thousands of bored young migrants who were born into fighting and have brought the battle with them.”